Annual statistics for the High Court 31 December 2019

 Cases involving historic abuse in state institutions

 As at 31 December 2019, there are 496 cases on hand in the Wellington registry involving allegations of historic abuse in state institutions.
-Two cases have been allocated defended fixtures in August 2020 and in 2021.
+2 cases have been allocated defended fixtures in August 2020 and in 2021.
 The balance of cases currently do not require management as the parties are not actively pursuing court adjudication at this stage.

 Long-term trends